Otelo Saraiva de Carvalho: Accusations of terrorism

 The Global Project (Projecto Global) coordinated the clandestine and subversive component of the terrorist group FP-25, using armed violence as a political weapon, and the political party FUP, which gave it political and legal coverage.
 The distinction between the FUP and the FP-25 was similar to the one existing in Northern Ireland between Sinn Féin and the IRA or in Spain between Herri Batasuna and ETA.

 Global Project's first step was the creation of a political party – FUP/Força de Unidade Popular (Popular Unity Force) on 28 March 1980, two months after Otelo's defeats in the 1980 presidential elections and less than one month before the first attacks by FP-25.
 FUP, despite inheriting part of the physical and human structures of the former PRP/BR, the party from which most of the operatives came, never came to run for any legislative or municipal elections.

-On 20 April 1980, five days before the Carnation Revolution anniversary, FP-25 de Abril initiated its activity with dozens of bomb attacks across the country, targeting government, police, and military buildings.
+On 20 April 1980, five days before the Carnation Revolution anniversary, FP-25 de Abril initiated its activity with dozens of firecrakers/low powerful explosive devices across the country.
 Along with the initial announcement was a document named "Manifesto ao Povo Trabalhador", mentioning serious deviations from the 1976 Constitution, namely the abandonment of socialism, the reversal of the land ownership nationalization ("Reforma Agrária") and the loss of the people's decision-making process.

-Just two weeks later, a National Republican Guard (GNR) soldier was killed during a bank robbery.
-Over 7 years, they were responsible for 19 deaths, including a four-month-old baby, The General Director of Prison Service, a dissident/repentant terrorist, several GNR soldiers and five terrorists killed during robberies or clashes with security forces.
-FP-25's last action resulted in the death of a Judiciary Police officer, in August 1987.
-The violence was partially stopped in June 1984, with a secret police operation codenamed "Orion", which resulted in the arrest of most of its leaders and operatives.
-They were later tried in October 1986".